 The University of Minnesota, Duluth is able to provide donor-funded scholarships to our students because of the generous contributions made by individuals and businesses.

-- Laverne Noyes Scholarship (descendant of WWI) application is now closed.
+- The Laverne Noyes 2022-23 online scholarship application (descendant of WWI) is now available.
+Deadline for submission is July 1, 2022.
 To be eligible you must be a US citizen who is a direct descendant of an American Army or Navy veteran of World War I whose service was terminated by death or an honorable discharge.
 Students applying must also be full-time in a degree-seeking program during fall/spring semesters.
-More details within the application.
+More details are within the application.

 University departments select recipients of their departmental scholarships according to their own process.
 For more information on eligibility requirements and application procedures, click on the link below for your departmental scholarships page.